gene-git/dmarc_report/README.md

 file text file with the report itself being a mime attachment.

 Any file with extension *.eml* is treated as an email file.

+To avoid line wrapping, the report should be viewed on wide enough terminal; roughly 112 or chars or more.

+For convenience after report is generated, the inptu files can be autotically moved to a save direcory, left where they are or removed.
+A typical sequents of eveents is to save the email reports, run dmarc-rpt.
+By auto moving (or removing) the input files, makes it simpler when doing the next batch of dmarc reports.

+For example, you might save all .eml files in same directory and with config settings:

+        dir = "~/dmarc/reports"
+        inp_files_disp = "save"
+        inp_files_save_dir = "../saved"
+        dom_ips = ['1.1.1.1', '1.2.2.0/24']

+Then save all the raw .eml files into ~/.dmarc/reports and run :

+        dmarc-rpt

+Then all attachments delivered from email dmarc reports would be saved into "~/dmarc/saved/2023-01" as an example.

 ## Options